 Tell your doctor if you are taking any other medicines, including any that you buy without a prescription from a pharmacy,

 supermarket or health food shop.

 Some medicines may be affected by Metrogyl, or may affect how well it works.
 These include:

 warfarin, or other medicines used to prevent blood clots

-some anticancer drugs such as carmustine (BCNU), cyclophospamide or 5-fluorouracil
+some anticancer drugs such as carmustine (BCNU), cyclophospamide, 5-fluorouracil or busulfan

 lithium, a medicine used to treat mood swings and some types of depression